bedstitest/handin_02_changeBox/docs/Journal.md

 ## Using CI with Jinkins

-The Jinkins CI system was set up as the first thing, besides creating the empry projects.
+The Jenkins CI system was set up as the first thing, besides creating the empty projects.
-This meant that from the early developet, writing testeble code and its test where on the top of the minds of the developers.
+This meant that from the early development, writing testable code and its test where on the top of the minds of the developers.
-It allso allowed the development to be tracked, with the additions of test, and their results.
+It also allowed the development to be tracked, with the additions of test, and their results.